shiva-sandupatla/shiva-sandupatla/README.md

 - 🌱 I am currently learning everything 🤣
 - 👯 I am looking to collaborate with other content creators.
 - 🥅 2020 Goals: To see people developing websites without single line of code.
-- ⚡ Fun fact: I love to draw and play guitar / drums
+- ⚡ Fun fact: I love to draw and travel